Sociology (SOC) - Courses

 Fat Studies and Body Politics

 The purpose of this course is to explore the social construction, medicalization, and pathologization of fat in the United States.
-Fat will be examined as a social justice issue that intersects with race, class, gender, sexuality, and ability status.
-This course will explore the body politics behind attempts to redefine fat identity, including body positive and fat positive movements.
-This course will also examine fat activism as a means of addressing fatphobia and size discrimination.
-Emphasis will be placed on the use of historical and empirical evidence to evaluate common myths about fat bodies.
-Prerequisite: one of the following: RGS/SOC 105, SOC 110, SOC 120, RGS/SOC 150, SOC 202, ANT 195, ANT 202, ANT 212, ERS 100, PSY 100, or RGS 100.
+Fat is examined as a social justice issue that intersects with race, class, gender, sexuality, and ability status.
+This course explores the body politics behind attempts to redefine fat identity, including body positive and fat positive movements.
+This course also examines fat activism as a means of addressing fatphobia and size discrimination.
+Emphasis is placed on the use of historical and empirical evidence to evaluate common myths about fat bodies.
+Prerequisite: one of the following: RGS/SOC 105, SOC 110, SOC 120, RGS/SOC 150, SOC 202, ANT 195, ANT 202, PSY 100, or RGS 100.
 Offered Annually.

 SOC 390 Cr.3